GT-Analytics/fuam-basic/README.md

 - There are some known issues on "empty" or demo tenants, where some objects do not exist, which causes errors:
   - If there is no workspace description on the whole tenant.
 In this case just add one workspace description.
 This will fix the error
   - In case there are no regular scheduled refreshes on the tenant, the execution for capacity refreshables can fail.
 This should be resolved by creating a scheduled refresh and running it multiple times
+  - In case the are no delegated tenant settings set in one of the capacities, the extraction step will fail.
+You can remove this step if it is not needed in your tenant

 ## Important